 If your site is not based on Danbooru, Gelbooru, Shimmie, or another already-included source file, it gets more complicated to add it.

-⚠️ You must have knowledge of JavaScript to make your own JavaScript source ⚠️
+You must have knowledge of JavaScript to make your own JavaScript source.

-⚠️ Note that all examples below are using TypeScript⚠️
+All examples below are using TypeScript.

-ℹ️ Note that all types described in here are documented in depth in types.d.ts.
-Make sure to check it out if you’re confused about the usage of a given type.
+All types described in here are documented in depth in types.d.ts.
+Make sure to check it out if you're confused about the usage of a given type.

 This page is more about providing actual examples and explaining the flow of creating a source in a more “natural” way, rather than being an exhaustive documentation on types.